Step 1: Controlling Tank by Subscribing to the Joy Topic

 "joy", 1, &RttTankController::joystickCallback, this);

-This creates the subscriber for the joy topicr by specifying the target topic name in the NodeHandle’s subscribe function.
-The generated subscriber is stored in a variable of the Subscriber type.
-This is a reference to the actual subscriber object, which is used to manage the lifetime of the subscriber.
+This initializes subscription to the joy topic.
+We create a Subscriber by specifying the target topic name in NodeHandle’s subscribe function.
+The created Subscriber is stored in a Subscriber type variable.
+This is a reference to the actual Subscriber, used to manage the Subscriber’s lifetime.

-The third and fourth arguments specify the callback function to be used when subscribing.
-There are several ways to specify the callback function, but here we are using the one that targets a member function and specifying the joystickCallbak function of RttTankController.
+The third and fourth arguments specify the callback function for subscription.
+There are several ways to specify callback functions; here we use one targeting member functions, specifying RttTankController’s joystickCallback function.

-With the above description, when a joy topic is published, it will be received by the ROS node of Choreonoid and the received Joy message will be passed to the joystickCallback function.
-This receiving process is done asynchronously and the callback function will be called from a different thread than the controller control function, so be careful about that.
+With this description, when a joy topic is published, it’s received by Choreonoid’s ROS node, and the received Joy message is passed to the joystickCallback function.
+This reception processing is done asynchronously, with the callback function called from a thread different from the controller’s control function, so be aware of this.

 void joystickCallback(const sensor_msgs::Joy& msg)